 I hope we answered the question: Can you put frozen meat in an Instant Pot for you here!!

 - You can even cook Instant Pot frozen ground beef if you’ve forgotten to defrost it beforehand.

 To be completely honest, it is BEST to use thawed fresh meats but these tips are great when you’re in a bind.

 - If you’re making something like a soup or our VERY well known Instant Pot chili you probably wouldn’t know the difference.
 Fresh or defrosted hamburger using this method work great.
 Frozen ground sausage works too with this technique.

 I hope this helps you make a lot more new InstaPot recipes.

 - Put frozen chicken breasts inside your Instant Pot or pressure cookerAdd chicken broth (you could use water but my preference is using broth for the flavor)

 - Lock the lid and close your steam valveSet to manual, pressure, high, for4 frozen chicken breasts = 12 minutes2 frozen chicken breasts = 10 minutes(times will vary slightly depending on the size of your chicken breasts and if they’re boneless or not, mine were boneless)

-- Do a quick releaseDrain liquid and enjoy, or better yet shred right in the pot and add sauce to make shredded chicken for sliders or atop rice
+- Do a 1 minute natural release, then a quick releaseDrain liquid and enjoy, or better yet shred right in the pot and add sauce to make shredded chicken for sliders or atop rice